Pages

 Especially when I am watering.

 When watering one can feel the air surrounding you and the plants, cleaning and humidifying.
-I think of the roots taking in a big drink of water and smiling.
+I think of the roots taking a big satisfying drink of water.
 I always like to flip the sprinkler nozzle around to just watch the droplets dance everywhere, like it's raining - giving them and me, a cool shower and a bit of relief from the heat.
 Also, the beautiful reflection rainbow that appears as the light is reflected inside the droplet and finally reflected out again into the air.
 Feels like magic...

 I know that they advise you to water early in the morning so that the foliage will have a chance to dry before nightfall.
 Because if the leaves are wet when it cools down at night the plant may have problems with fungus and disease.